 To “keep the peace”, it’s easier to overlook poor behaviors and actions.
 For me, I tend to bottle up my frustrations rather than dealing with them.

-I didn’t realize I had fallen into this pattern which partially explains a blow out I recently had with my brother and sister.
+I didn’t realize I had fallen into this pattern which partially explains a blow out I had with my brother.

-Constructive feedback can be invaluable.
-We all have blind spots and areas we can improve upon.
-This in turn improves our relationships and what others think of us.
+We all have blind spots and open honest feedback can be invaluable.
+This in turn can help us improve our relationships and how others think of us.

 What Happens When We Screw Up?

 The human condition is such that we're all going to screw up sooner or later.
-Sometimes it’ll be one of those embarrassing moments and other times it’ll turn out really badly.
+Sometimes it’ll be one of those embarrassing moments and other times it’ll turn out much worse.

-Read more about the human negativity bias at Happiness in Retirement is a Choice Not a Given.
+Part of the reason is a human negativity bias which we discuss in Happiness in Retirement is a Choice Not a Given.
 Instead of focusing on happiness, we tend to get sucked in by negativity.